 "OK, I understand that you don't feel ready to quit or cut down.
-Until you do there are still some important steps you can take to protect your baby".
-Discuss Secondhand smoke and the importance of not smoking around the baby.
-"I understand that you might not be interested in quitting or cutting down right now.
-But, I was wondering if you have heard about the ways breathing cigarette smoke can harm your baby?"
-If "yes", ask her to tell you about what she's heard and if accurate, reinforce this information and if inaccurate, let her know about at least two potential harms or risks.
-Refer to tabbed section "Reasons to Stay Quit Postpartum".
-If "no", let her know about at least two potential harms or risks.
-Refer to tabbed section "Reasons to Stay Quit Postpartum".
-"Now that you know about these dangers would you like to think about ways to keep cigarette smoke away from your baby?
-If no: End call or go to next appropriate section.
+Until you do there are still some important steps you can take to protect your baby."

+Discuss secondhand smoke and the importance of not smoking around the baby.
+"I understand that you might not be interested in quitting or cutting down right now, but I was wondering if you have heard about the ways breathing cigarette smoke can harm your baby?"

+- " If "yes," ask her to tell you about what she's heard and, if accurate, reinforce this information; if inaccurate, let her know about at least two potential harms or risks.
+(Refer to the section "Reasons to Stay Quit Postpartum.") - " If "no," let her know about at least two potential harms or risks.
+(Refer to the section "Reasons to Stay Quit Postpartum.")

+"Now that you know about these dangers, would you like to think about ways to keep cigarette smoke away from your baby?

-If yes: Can you think of any things you could do now to help keep cigarette smoke away from your baby?
+- " If no: End call or go to next appropriate section. - " If yes: Can you think of any things you could do now to help keep cigarette smoke away from your baby?

-- Discuss ideas she may have.

-- If she has no ideas:
+If she has no ideas:

-- "One way that other women keep cigarette smoke away from their baby is to have rules about smoking in their house.
+"One way that other women keep cigarette smoke away from their baby is to have rules about smoking in their house.
 Could you tell me about any rules you may have about smoking in your house?"

-Probe to find out if:

-- 1. No one is allowed to smoke anywhere inside her home - 2.
-Smoking is allowed in some rooms or at some times - 3.
-Smoking is permitted anywhere inside her home If yes to response 1: No one is allowed to smoke anywhere inside her home - Let her know that this is an excellent rule and that having a smoke-free home is one of the best things she can do for her own health and the health of her baby.
+1. No one is allowed to smoke anywhere inside her home.

+- 2. Smoking is allowed in some rooms or at some times. - 3.
+Smoking is permitted anywhere inside her home.

+If yes to response 1: No one is allowed to smoke anywhere inside her home.

+- Let her know that this is an excellent rule and that having a smoke-free home is one of the best things she can do for her own health and the health of her baby.
 Remind her of the benefits of a smoke-free home and encourage her to think about other places that could be smoke-free, like her car.
-Refer to tabbed section "Reasons to Stay Quit Postpartum". - "Do you think you will have any trouble keeping your home smoke-free now that the baby is born?"
-Problem solve around issue(s) that she brings up.
-Use appropriate tabbed sections. - Thank her, wish her well and end the call.
+(Refer to the section "Reasons to Stay Quit Postpartum.") - "Do you think you will have any trouble keeping your home smoke-free now that the baby is born?"
+Problem-solve around issue(s) that she brings up.
+Use appropriate sections. - Thank her, wish her well, and end the call.